pert5432/folder-mapper-ts/README.md

 # Example usage

+A repository with examples can be found [here](https://github.com/pert5432/folder-mapper-ts-examples)

 There are 2 functions exported, `exportFolderMap` which writes the generated object to a file and `getMap` which returns the generated object so you can do whatever you want with it.

 Both functions take a config object as an argument with the following options: